chillbear/elasticsearch-dsl-py/docs/persistence.rst

     Post._doc_type.parent

-The ``_doc_type`` attribute is also home to the ``refresh`` method which will update the mapping on the ``DocType`` from elasticsearch.
+The ``_doc_type`` attribute is also home to the ``refresh`` method which will update the mapping on the ``DocType`` from elasticsearch5.
 This is very useful if you use dynamic mappings and want the class to be aware of those fields (for example if you wish the ``Date`` fields to be properly (de)serialized):